ncarandini/XFUserSecrets/README.md

 To use User Secrets in your Xamarin Forms app you need to:

 1) Init the UserSecrets with Visual Studio (only on your PC) or .NET Core CLI (on your PC or Mac);
-2) Add the `Directory.Build.props` file at the root of your Xamarin Forms common project;
+2) Add the `Directory.Build.targets` file at the root of your Xamarin Forms common project;

 Then you can copy and use the `UserSecretsManager` class to read the secrets.json embedded file content or create something more suited to your needs.